-To start a nonprofit in New Jersey, you must file a Public Records Filing for a New Business Entity with the New Jersey Department of Treasury, Division of Revenue and Enterprise.
-You can file this document in person, by fax, by mail, or online.
-The public records filing costs $75 to file (plus a $4 convenience fee if you pay with a credit card).
-Once filed with the state, your public records filing officially creates your New Jersey nonprofit corporation, but truly preparing a nonprofit to pursue its mission involves several additional steps.
+To start a nonprofit in New Jersey, you must file a Certificate of Incorporation (also called a Certificate of Formation) with the New Jersey Department of Treasury, Division of Revenue and Enterprise.
+The state encourages people to file the Certificate of Incorporation online.
+However, you may file by fax, mail, or in person.
+The Certificate of Incorporation costs $75 to file (plus a $3.50 convenience fee if you pay with a credit card).
+Once filed with the state, your Certificate of Incorporation officially creates your New Jersey nonprofit corporation, but truly preparing a nonprofit to pursue its mission involves several additional steps.

 Starting a New Jersey Nonprofit Guide:

 - Choose your NJ nonprofit filing option

 - Get a Federal EIN from the IRS

 - Apply for federal and/or state tax exemptions

 - Apply for any required state licenses

 - Open a bank account for your NJ nonprofit

 Free PDF Download